Beyond the Numbers – How is Your Business Feeling?

 The Hybrid Model – A New Way of Working

 Working remotely has opened up the door to a new and flexible working model going forwards – the hybrid model, which combines both remote and in-office working.
 By adopting this model, owners and employees gain a considerable amount of freedom when it comes to working.
 It also provides more anxious employees with a less stressful route back to normality.
 They gain the much-needed space, freedom, and time to acclimatise at their own pace.

 Why has the hybrid model been a success?

 - Environmental benefits – Balancing work between the home and office means that commutes to and from work are lowered significantly.
-This leads to a lower usage of fuel, less paperwork and less plastic, all contributing to a happier environment.
+This leads to lower usage of fuel, less paperwork, and less plastic, all contributing to a happier environment.

 If working from home is going to become a part of your business’s working model, your team must be encouraged to do so as productively as possible.
 Here are some tips to ensure that working from home is kept as efficient as it is in the office:

 Introduce a working day mindset – develop a routine, no TV in the background!